MicrosoftDocs/power-automate-docs/articles/faqs-copilot.md

 The system's intended use is to help you build automation easily and quickly, to start getting value out of automation as soon as possible.

-## How was Copilot in Power Automate evaluated?
+## How was copilot-powered editing (preview) evaluated?
 What metrics are used to measure performance?

 We have a robust set of metrics we're tracking to measure the performance of the model and resulting customer experience.
 We track Copilot's SLA to make sure it's always available to you.
 We track the telemetry of thumbs up and thumbs down gestures present in the AI Copilot for each AI output that you can submit feedback for.

 You can provide feedback for Copilot when the results are biased or inappropriate.
 We track this feedback to ensure that Copilot is compliant, appropriate, and bias-free.

-## What are the limitations of Copilot?
+## What are the limitations of copilot-powered editing (preview)?
 How can users minimize the impact of the Copilot limitations when using the system?

 Copilot can render flows and edit flows in a limited manner at this time.
 It supports only a subset of connectors available on the platform.
 It also isn't equipped to help with fixing flow errors currently.
 You're made aware of this limitation throughout the experience.
 We attempt to keep you from landing in a faulty state that causes data crashes or loss, as our support is limited.
 We block you from using the feature when there's a possibility it might break or corrupt your data.